SemenMartynov/IFMO_DistributedComputing_for_DevOps/README.md

 1. run `sup local ubuntu-prepare` from the repo root for required packages install
 2. run `sup local provision` from the repo root for the initial setup
+3. run `sup local monitoring-start` from the repo root to start monitoring service
+4. run `sup local monitoring-stop` from the repo root to start monitoring service

 ## remote usage

 1. run `sup remote ubuntu-prepare` from the repo root for required packages install
 2. run `sup remote provision` from the repo root for the initial setup
+3. run `sup remote monitoring-start` from the repo root to start monitoring service
+4. run `sup remote monitoring-stop` from the repo root to stop monitoring service